hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/179_thoughts_on_the_gita.md

 children, but these people all want to be Janakas, with the sole qualification of being the fathers of a brood of children!
 No!
 The true Nishkama Karmi (performer of work without desire) is neither to be like a brute, nor to be inert, nor heartless.
-He is not Tâmasika but of pure Sattva.
+He is not Tāmasika but of pure Sattva.
 His heart is so full of love and sympathy that he can embrace the whole world with his love.
 The world at large cannot generally comprehend his all-embracing love and sympathy.